File For Unemployment

 - Instead, it is a statement providing a possible weekly benefit amount and an overall maximum benefit amount should you be eligible.

 Eligibility should be determined within 21 business days of filing if there are no issues with your claim.
-Click here for the top 8 reasons people wait for their claim.

 If there are issues on your claim, a DWD Claims Investigator will review those and contact you or your employer if additional information is needed.
 This could take longer than 21 days.